 A student who officially withdraws from a course by the end of the class day marking the two-thirds point of the semester or summer term shall receive a grade of "W." A grade of "WP" is given if a student officially withdraws from a course any time after the two-thirds point and before the last scheduled class meeting, providing he or she is passing the course at the time of withdrawal.
-A "WF" will be given if a student officially withdraws any time after the two-thirds point and before the last scheduled class meeting, providing he or she is passing the course at the time of withdrawal.
-A "WF" will be given if a student officially withdraws any time after the two-thirds point and before the last scheduled class meeting, if he or she is failing the course at the time of withdrawal.
+A "WF" will be given if a student officially withdraws any time after the two-thirds point and before the last scheduled class meeting if he or she is failing the course at the time of withdrawal.
 A student who does not officially withdraw from a course shall receive a grade of "FIW," indicating failure because of improper withdrawal.
 Grades of "WF" and "FIW" are computed as "F" for grade-point average.